Upgrading your walk-in closet lighting can instantly transform a cold, dimly-lit room into a warmer, more inviting space.

-Whether you’re looking to light up an existing closet or you’re brainstorming ideas to bring to your custom closet designer before it’s even installed, you’ll definitely want to consider the different options currently available to you.
+Whether you’re looking to light up an existing closet or you’re brainstorming walk-in closet chandelier or lighting ideas to bring to your custom closet designer before it’s even installed, you’ll definitely want to consider the different options currently available to you.
 Between basic lighting design, the wide variety of current bulb technologies, and the addition of smart-lighting elements, you’ve got an impressive array of options to choose from.

 Design for Ambient Illumination

 Of the three types of lighting used in interior closet design, ambient light might be the most important.
 It’s certainly the only type of lighting that comes built into your traditional walk-in closet—likely provided by a fluorescent panel or a couple of recessed can lights.
 With the right bulbs and a glossy reflective finish on your cabinetry, recessed lighting can be a good base for a truly luxurious closet lighting design.
 However, for the best results, you’re going to want to look even further out of the box.